 If you have any additional learning needs, please talk to your interviewer about them.
 We want to do everything we can to support your studies at CANDI, and need to know your needs in order to help you.

 As the government has cancelled exams in Summer 2020, due to Coronavirus (Covid-19), your school will award your GCSE grades based on a variety of evidence.

 The government has said that you can sit GCSE exams in the autumn term if you are not satisfied with the awarded grade.
 At this point in time, we are waiting for further information on what this might look like (i.e. when these exams might take place and what subjects will be offered).

 Enrolment is the name of the process that allows you to study at CANDI.
 You will get your ID card, your student login details (for emails, MyDay – our app, which contains all the information you need to study with us) and timetable information.

 We usually begin enrolling new students in late August.
 We will send you a letter with your enrolment date and time once you have accepted your offer.

-You can change your options on the online student portal.
-We will also discuss your options with you during the interview, to ensure that your chosen A Levels will give you the best chance of getting a place at your first-choice university.
+You can change your options on the online student portal before your interview.
+We will also discuss your choices with you during the interview, to ensure that your chosen A Levels will give you the best chance of getting a place at your first-choice university.